The nonlinear estimates on quantum Besov spaces: Quantum Besov spaces

-Now we state one of the main result in this subsection, which can also be seen in \cite{Hong}. \begin{theorem} If $p,q\in [1,\infty],s>0$ and $u\in B_{p,q}^s(\rd),$ then for $m,N\in \mathbb{N}$ such that $m+N>s$ and $0\le N<s,$ we have with usual modification when $q=\infty,$ where $\omega_p^m$ and $\Delta_h^m$ are given in Definition \ref{diff op}.
-In particular, for $s\in \bR_+\setminus \bN$ we have where we set $\{s\}:=s-[s].$ \end{theorem} For the classical Besov space, this result is well-known (cf. e.g. \cite{Triebel,Wang2011}).
+Now we state one of the main results in this subsection, which can also be seen in \cite{Hong}. \begin{theorem} If $1\le p,q\le\fz,s>0$ and $u\in B_{p,q}^s(\rd),$ then for $m,N\in \mathbb{N}$ such that $m+N>s$ and $0\le N<s,$ we have with the usual modification when $q=\infty,$ where $\omega_p^m$ and $\Delta_h^m$ are given in Definition \ref{diff op}.
+In particular, for $s\in \bR_+\setminus \bN$ we have \end{theorem} For the classical Besov space, this result is well-known (cf. e.g. \cite{Triebel,Wang2011}).
 For the Besov space on quantum tori, the corresponding conclusion is proved in \cite{XXY2018}.
 Our approach, while motivated by these earlier works, differs slightly from them due to the presence of noncommutativity and non-compactness.

-Before proving Theorem \ref{equiv ch}, we first show the following estimate of difference operators: \begin{lemma} If $p,q\in [1,\infty],s>0$ and $u\in L_p(\rd),$ then for $k\in\bN$ we have
+Before proving Theorem \ref{equiv ch}, we first show the following estimate of difference operators: \begin{lemma} If $1\le p,q\le\fz,s>0$ and $u\in L_p(\rd),$ then for $k\in\bN$ we have